Scripture Reference: Acts 8:26-40

-Philip was a respected and faithful man who was one of the seven deacons first appointed in a congregation of Christians.
-The church first began in Jerusalem among the Jews but, following the Stoning of Stephen, a great persecution rose up against the Christians and they left Jerusalem in large numbers.
-Christians, like Philip, began teaching people about Jesus wherever they went.
-This meant the good news of Jesus Christ spread out from Jerusalem to a wider and wider circle of people.
-Philip’s first stop was Samaria where he taught many, including Simon the Sorcerer.
+Philip was a respected and faithful man who was one of the seven helpers first appointed in a congregation of disciples of Jesus.
+The church first began in Jerusalem among the Jews, but following the Stoning of Stephen, a great persecution rose up against the followers of Jesus, and they left Jerusalem in large numbers.
+Followers of Jesus, like Philip, began teaching people about Jesus wherever they went.
+This meant the good news of King Jesus spread out from Jerusalem to a wider and wider circle of people.
+Philip’s first stop was Samaria, where he taught many, including Simon the Sorcerer.

-Ethiopia probably refers to ancient Nubia which is present day southern Egypt and northern Sudan.
-“Candace” was a title used for the leading woman of the country so the Ethiopian Eunuch would have had a very important and trusted position as “an important official in charge of all the treasury of the Queen.
+Ethiopia probably refers to ancient Nubia, which is present-day southern Egypt and northern Sudan.
+“Candace” was a title used for the leading woman of the country, so this Ethiopian man would have had a trusted position as “an important official in charge of all the treasury of the Queen.
 Men placed in charge of the living quarters, the harem in particular, were sometimes made eunuchs (castrated) but the term “eunuch” could also be used in a more general way for an official or officer.
-Having access to the Queen’s treasury lends me to think this was literal for this man.

 Special Note to Teachers: More than one teacher has been flustered when a child asks the completely natural question, “What is a eunuch?”
-For younger children I have just answered that a eunuch was a special servant to the queen and was not allowed to have girlfriends, wives or children.
-For the older child I have just said that a eunuch is a man who has had an operation that makes him unable to father children.
-If an older child was being genuinely curious (and not asking to seek attention) I would consider telling him or her that castration involves removing the testicles.
+For younger children, I have just answered that a eunuch was a special servant to the queen and was not allowed to have girlfriends, wives or children.
+For the older child, I have just said that a eunuch is a man who has had an operation that makes him unable to father children.
+If an older child were genuinely curious (and not asking to seek attention), I would consider telling him or her that castration involves removing the testicles.
 But, in that case, I would mention it to the parents after class so they can follow up at home if needed.
-We want to encourage children to ask questions about God’s Word so never make a child feel it is not acceptable to ask.
+We want to encourage children to ask questions about God’s Word, so never make them feel it is unacceptable to ask.
 Be a teacher that children can trust to give straight answers.

 The Ethiopian was probably a proselyte (a Gentile who has converted to Judaism) but would not have been allowed full privileges at the temple because he was a eunuch (Deuteronomy 23:1).
-It is interesting that he chose to read from Isaiah.
-As a eunuch he must have been drawn to Isaiah’s writing because Isaiah talks about God’s acceptance of those, including eunuchs, who worship him (Isaiah 56:3-5).
+Interestingly, he chose to read from Isaiah.
+As a eunuch, he must have been drawn to Isaiah’s writing because Isaiah talks about God’s acceptance of those, including eunuchs, who worship him (Isaiah 56:3-5).

-As soon as they came up out of the water the Spirit took Philip away until Philip “finds himself” in the town of Azotus.
-He continues preaching in the area and finally settles in the town of Caesarea (88.5 kilometres/55 miles north-west of Jerusalem).
+As soon as they came up out of the water, the Spirit took Philip away so that Philip “finds himself” in the town of Azotus.
+He continues preaching in the area and finally settles in the town of Caesarea (88.5 kilometres/55 miles northwest of Jerusalem).
 We next read about Philip 20 years later when Paul stops in Caesarea on his way to Jerusalem (Acts 21:8-9).
-He is then referred to as “Philip the Evangelist” who had “four unmarried daughters who prophesied.”
+At that late date, he is referred to as “Philip the Evangelist” with “four unmarried daughters who prophesied.”

 Understanding the Bible: